fotisgkr/SwbioAssessmentFG/README.md

 TO RUN:

 After downloading the required modules, simply run the code, and the program will fetch the datset from this directory and run
+This project was developed with assistance from ChatGPT by OpenAI for coding guidance